umanitoba-prairie-igem/team-site/src/pages/sponsor-us.md

 ---
-title: "Sponsor Us"
+title: "Sponsor us"
-position: "4"
+position: "5"
 ---

 We need sponsors to fund our research and participation in the iGEM competition.
 Interested?
 Get in touch!

-\<Big Button for contact>